Must-have tools and equipment for dog grooming

 3. Dog nail trimmer

-There’s quite a variety of nail trimmers on the market, including plier-style clippers, guillotine-style ones, and nail grinders/files.
+There’s quite a variety of nail trimmers on the market, including plier-style clippers, guillotine-style ones, and nail grinders or files.
 Don’t get intimidated by the names of these nail trimmers!
 These tools are safe for your pet as long as you use them properly.
 You should also gently introduce your dog to the idea of getting their nails trimmed.

 The best nail trimmers are quiet and won’t startle your pet, are comfortable for you to hold, and are the right size for your pet’s nails.

-A dog grooming hammock is a nifty solution for anxious dogs that squirm or fidget a lot during grooming sessions.
-This device lets you suspend your dog in the air, so you can cut their nails easily.
+A dog grooming hammock is a nifty tool for anxious dogs that squirm or fidget a lot during grooming sessions.
+This piece of grooming equipment lets you suspend your dog in the air so that you can cut their nails easily.
 You’ll also be able to easily groom your dog’s tail, clean the eyes and ears, and administer medicine.

 Here are some tips to consider when using a dog grooming hammock: